The Song of St. Bazetta / 2022

 electric guitar, bass clarinet, and orchestra

-commissioned by Steven Schick and The La Jolla Symphony Orchestra & Chorus
+commissioned by Steven Schick and The La Jolla Symphony Orchestra & Chorus and supported by the Thomas Nee Fund

 There is a place called Bazetta.
 The etymological origin of its name is unknown.
 Bazetta is unremarkable in terms of its topography—tracts of uncultivated land adjoin with manicured lawns and linoleum-sided split level homes—yet it has an undeniable mystical presence: “a land for seeking esoteric spiritual truths,” as one hagiographer notes.
 Eremites came there instinctually, following an “ultra-thin allure,” and lived in the chestnut trees.
 Concealed by foliage, the eremites could only be heard praying.
 Their devotions were always sung, like angelic choirs who are believed to sing eternally in the presence of God.
 As the early music practitioner Christopher Page notes, the devotional singing of the eremites and their contemporaries was “not the self-conscious and extroverted activity that we [today] associate with performing.”
 They sang to more fully embody the spiritual meanings of their recitations, litanies, and testimonies.
 But that is not to say their intonations were not carefully tended to, nor deeply aesthetic.
 “Potent devotion beckons sonorous ecstasy.”